UIZE/UIZE-JavaScript-Framework/README.md

 UIZE provides a NodeJS based development server that allows a project that involves many different types of built files to be developed without having to constantly run build scripts between changes.

-The development server utilizes the `powerful build system` to build derived files whenever they are requested and are not current (ie. some of their dependencies have been modified since the last time they were built).
+The development server utilizes the powerful build system to build derived files whenever they are requested and are not current (ie. some of their dependencies have been modified since the last time they were built).
 The development server is used in the development of the UIZE framework, itself, and it can be used for any project for which static files will be generated as part of a build process.

 With the right configuration of your application server, you can pull all the static files that would be built as part of your build process from the development server running on your localhost.
 That way, you get the best of both worlds - you can keep using your existing server platform while using the UIZE development server for pre-processing of source code for static files.

 Extensive Documentation
 ------------------------

-UIZE comes with extensive documentation, thanks in large parts to the built-in SimpleDoc `documentation system` and the `powerful build system`.
+UIZE comes with extensive documentation, thanks in large parts to the built-in SimpleDoc documentation system and the powerful build system.

 The UIZE documentation includes...